STONES SOUND STUDIO

 are carried out .
 Running in the drivers helps free up the new surround , spider and lead out wires and also reduces the resonance frequency and enables changes in

-driver mechanical complianceto that of a "real world working speaker " .Running in the drivers insures more accurate frequency Impedance and '' Thiele/Small"
+driver mechanical complianceto that of a "real world working speaker " .Running in the drivers insures more accurate frequency Impedance and '' Thiele

 electromechanical parameters that define the specified low frequency performance of a loudspeaker driver result in more accurate modelling of the crossover and

-enclosure design .Running in the drivers in also aids listening evaluations and improves the speakers bass mid depth and deta
+enclosure design .Running in the drivers in also aids listening evaluations and improves the speakers bass mid depth and data

 Subwoofer , Woofer , bass /mid drivers are normally hooked up to an amplifier with a sine wave source between 20 to 30Hz.
 The signal level is adjusted till the cone